 - Paralytic agents, (to induce paralysis during rapid sequence intubation) including succinylcholine, rocuronium, and vecuronium,

-- Cardiac anti-arrhythmia medications including adenosine, amiodarone, atropine, diltiazem, dopamine, epinephrine, and lidocaine,
+- Cardiac anti-arrhythmia medications including adenosine, amiodarone, atropine, diltiazem, epinephrine, and lidocaine,

 - Anti-emetics like ondansetron (Zofran) and promethazine (Phenergan)

 - and many, many more.
 In fact, way too many to list here.

 This isn’t just a brag list about how many drugs one can administer.
 The drugs mentioned here seriously increase one’s healthcare capability if administered correctly.

 Scope of Practice: Procedures